.

 Cetoniines are usually characterized by brilliant coloration.
 Some species are highly iridescent, or are covered with a smooth, velvet-like texture patterned with stripes or spots.
 Some of the heaviest insects in the world, the Goliath beetles of tropical Africa, are members of the cetoniine subfamily.
 Weights of nearly 100 grams (larval stage) have been recorded for Goliathus.
 Like the dynastines, the larvae of cetoniines are usually found within decomposing trees and other accumulations of old plant material such as composting piles of fallen leaves.
 A few specialized ones live within the nests of ants, where they feed on bits of organic debris within the detritus piles which the ants accumulate.

-NEW - 31 Dec.
-'08 - The much anticipated book "For the Love of Rhinoceros and Stag Beetles (Second Edition)" has been published!
-Click here for details & purchasing link.
+UPDATE: The much anticipated book "For the Love of Rhinoceros and Stag Beetles (Third Edition)" has been published.
+Details & purchasing link.

 Scarabaeidae species: